aetperf/aetperf.github.io/_posts/2025-02-18-Querying_Private_s3_Buckets_with_DuckDB.md

 ## Recover AWS credentials programmatically

 The credentials are sourced from the AWS profile configured on your computer.
-Ensure that the user profile has read access to the targeted s3 bucket, for example with `aws cli`:
+Ensure that the user profile has correct permissions (s3:GetObject", "s3:ListBucket", ...) on the targeted s3 bucket, for example with `aws cli`:

 ```bash
 aws s3 ls s3://ap-dvf-data/dvf_zip/